Which French course should you sign up for? Consult the placement guidelines to find out which course is most appropriate for you to start with.

 - Select the Foreign Language Assessment links in the Admissions section of the page

-Students placed in intermediate level courses or higher can earn placement credits (up to 10 credits if placed in FR202, see guidelines).
+Students placed in intermediate level courses or higher can earn placement credits (up to 10 credits if placed in FR202, see the placement guidelines).
 Students who place out of FR101 can fulfill the foreign language requirement by completing FR102, however they will not earn placement credits.
 Heritage language or bilingual students do not receive credit for courses below the 300 level.